 When Toyota Motor Sales USA was formed in 1957, they sold only 288 vehicles:

 - 287 units of the Toyota Crown model

 - 1 unit of the Toyota Land Cruiser model

-Toyota Motor Sales USA was formed in 1957, sales amounting to just 288 vehicles: 287 Toyota Crown, and just one Toyota Land Cruiser.
-Vehicles after the original Crown and Land Cruiser offerings saw similar results, which were far from encouraging.
-Toyota had to change tactics to reach the American driver with an economy car, because Americans had not come to appreciate this desirable trait in an automobile.
-Even the Toyota Corona, developed specifically for Americans in 1966, did not make any major sales until the country was in the throes of the oil crisis of the mid-1970s.
+The vehicles after the original Crown and Land Cruiser offerings saw similar results, which were far from encouraging.
+Toyota had to change their tactics to appeal to American drivers.
+They tried to offer an economy car, but it didn't work.
+Americans had not come to appreciate this desirable trait in an automobile.
+Even the Toyota Corona, developed for Americans in 1966, did not make any major sales until the country was in the throes of the oil crisis of the mid-1970s.

 The Early Years (1983 – 1990)

 Like its predecessor (the Corona), the Camry was designed for American drivers.
 At least by Japanese standards, the Camry was a large and overpowered car.
 The first- and second-generation Toyota Camry was made available as a four-door sedan or hatchback.

 As far as its design went, Toyota followed the boxy car designs of the era.
 The design changed very little over the first decade or so, from 1983 through 1992.
 The Camry's design was perhaps what one might call “for the masses".
 In other words, it was made to appeal to as many as possible, neither overly daring nor overly utilitarian.
 The focus here was to provide functional, comfortable, and reliable transportation.
 And Toyota nailed it with the Camry.

 The front-engine, front-wheel drive drivetrain was new for Americans.
 At the time, Americans were used to front-engine rear-wheel drive vehicles, which the Corona and other Toyota models at the time offered.